nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 * Modules with duplicate lesson types means that students are expected to go for at least that number of classes of that lesson type.

-*For example: 2 Lecture slots means that students are expected to attend 2 different lecture slots.*
+* For example: 2 Lecture slots means that students are expected to attend 2 different lecture slots.

-* The app does not restrict users from leaving empty lesson slots or other unoffical lesson combinations.
-This gives users freedom and caters to their unique situations.
+* Note that certain lessons are fixed and will be displayed without any

 **Example of Usage:**
 input: `list`